ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part2.md

 > Can we get a shell? maybe we can install a custom Linux?
 > We have Linux...
 Are there ways in which we can give the device more capability?

 Surprisingly a huge number of devices run embedded Linux/Unix.
-I'm not talking about the standard devices I mentioned before.
+I am not talking about the standard devices I mentioned before.
 But devices you would never expect like music players, fridges, cars, coffee machines and drones.
 Many of these make use of open source software/drivers with additional proprietary components.

 Over the last few months I purchased a selection of Espressif based IoT devices from the Amazon of China: [Taobao.com](taobao.com) for experimentation, research and potential use in coding Dojos or teaching.
 Below is an example of one of the [ESP32 devices](http://www.nodemcu.com/index_en.html).
 Google translate might help a bit to purchase these but if you wish you can also purchase these off the well known [Aliexpress.com](aliexpress.com) but the selection is more limited and not up to date.